 1. Offer Something New with Your Subject Lines

-SendGrid recommends writing a subject line with strong action verbs (accomplish, create, maximize, solve, execute, spearhead) and to adapt a pun or saying to the language used in your niche – both of these will improve your CTR and put a smile on the faces of your subscribers before they’ve even opened the email!
+SendGrid recommends writing a subject line with strong action verbs (accomplish, create, maximize, solve, execute, spearhead) and adapting a pun or saying to the language used in your niche – both of these will improve your CTR and put a smile on the faces of your subscribers before they’ve even opened the email!

 2. Be Their Savior – It’s What Most People Are Looking For

 If you truly want your audience to identify with what you’re selling or offering, talk to them about their pain points, calm their fears and make them feel like you’re the solution to all of their problems.

 3. Reach Out and Touch Their Emotions with Storytelling

 Some experts say that storytelling is “in” these days.
 The truth is: storytelling has always been in; it is not just a craze that marketing discovered.
 Storytelling is what you use to build trust with your customer by helping them understand what you’re offering.

 Marketer and storyteller Russell Brunson explains that the only way to make a story work for your brand is to have an excellent hook.
 This is the convincing element that people will identify with and share among their friends.

 In one example, he reminds us of Drew Manning, a personal trainer who decided to get fat just so that he could get fit again and show people it was possible.
 Thanks to this hook, Drew Manning now makes millions as a fitness expert.

 4. Keep the Copy Short and Digestible